edterbak/NodeRed2/flow_configuration_external_sensors.md

 What is **not** working:
 - payload.object

+> [!NOTE]
-In case your sensor input is not working correctly, you need to manually condition the incoming value in your [WP Personal] tab.
+> In case your sensor input is not working correctly, you need to manually condition the incoming value in your [WP Personal] tab.